-Error 601 typically means there is some problem routing a request to a backend application or service.
-If this is happening across multiple policies that are routing to different applications or services, this suggest a network issue.
+Error 601 typically means there is some problem routing a request to another system.
+If this is happening with multiple API Gateway services, this suggest a network issue.

 Problem routing to